deckhouse/deckhouse/helm_lib/README.md

 # helm_lib
 ATTENTION!
 DO NOT CHANGE FILES IN `helm_lib` DIRECTORY DIRECTLY!

-Use [next](https://github.com/deckhouse/lib-helm/blob/main/README.md#working-with-repo) instruction to change `lib-helm`.
+Use the [next](https://github.com/deckhouse/lib-helm/blob/main/README.md#working-with-repo) instruction to change `lib-helm`.
-For update `lib-helm` in Deckhouse repo use the next command (in repo root):
+To update `lib-helm` in the Deckhouse repo, use the next command (in the repo root):

 ```bash
 make version=DESIRED_VERSION update-lib-helm